QuangVu404/phishing-url-detection/README.md

 AI Phishing Shield: Phishing URL Detection System
 This project is a Deep Learning-based phishing URL detection system using a 1D-CNN architecture.
 It is deployed as a FastAPI backend within a Docker container and integrated with a Chrome Extension for real-time user protection.
 The system, named "AI PHISHING SHIELD," features a backend API hosted on Hugging Face.

+Quick Start: How to Use the Chrome Extension
+The easiest way to experience the AI Phishing Shield is through our real-time Chrome Extension.
+Follow these steps to set it up and stay protected:

+Step 1: Install the Extension

+Open Google Chrome and navigate to chrome://extensions/.

+Toggle on "Developer mode" in the top-right corner.

+Click the "Load unpacked" button in the top-left corner.

+Select the Phishing-Shield-Extension-Frontend folder from this repository.

+Step 2: Pin and Browse

+Click the puzzle icon in your Chrome toolbar and pin the AI Phishing Shield icon to your browser for quick access.

+Browse the web normally.
+The extension will automatically analyze the URLs of the tabs you visit in the background.

 1. Project Overview
 The project establishes a comprehensive end-to-end pipeline, covering data preprocessing, model training, and practical deployment.
 It utilizes a character-level 1D Convolutional Neural Network (1D-CNN) to identify malicious patterns in URL structures without the need for manual feature engineering.